netdata/netdata/docs/guides/step-by-step/step-10.md

 ### Nginx and Certbot

-This step of the tutorial assumes you can install Nginx on your system.
+This step of the guide assumes you can install Nginx on your system.
 Here are the easiest methods to do so on Debian, Ubuntu, Fedora, and CentOS systems.

 ```bash